For much of my life, I hated the present moment — sitting still, noticing my own breath, trying to just be where I was.

 In a journal, on a sheet of paper, in your phone, etc. Set a timer and write about how you feel and why you feel that way.
-This is so helpful for me when working through my thoughts, and it helps me redirect some of the negative or anxious thought patterns I tend to get into.

 I notice the blanket on the floor I never picked up from last night — a shadow of the nightly cuddles with my boyfriend and little dog while watching one of our favorite shows.
 Suddenly I’m not as angry or upset that cleaning up is a struggle for me.
 The love it represents is far more important.

 I notice the overflowing stacks of books, movies, and comic books that so many times have annoyed me for their propensity.
 Suddenly I see them as an appreciation of the life and learning I’ve built for myself, and the entertainment we are so fortunate to have access to at any time.

 I look out my window on this cold winter day and glimpse a gorgeous view of the leafless trees outside, feel the cool air blowing in from upstairs, and I know I’m fortunate to have a sturdy, stable, nice apartment to live in and a friendly neighborhood — and, perhaps most importantly, a warm place to sleep tonight.